Chapter 69 BWV 161 Komm, du süsse Todesstunde

 The text of the tenor′s aria differs in detail, but not in substance, from that for alto.
 It expresses again the craving for death, the keen desire to embrace the Saviour and the pure soul gleaming like the wings of angels.
 Bach differentiates the two movements in a number of ways.
 The first is major, supported by recorders, and structurally through-composed around the chorale melody.
-The second is minor, accompanied by strings, and a conventional da capo shape.
+The second is minor, accompanied by strings, with a da capo shape.

 The emphasis upon verlangen—-the powerful desire or entreaty [to die]—-comes to a head with the melisma (from bar 37) forming the essence of this part of the aria.

 In the middle section the soloist concerns himself with images of crushing death and earthly ashes, set against the reiterated sighing figure on the upper strings.
-But the principal image we are left with is created by the most extended of melismas from bar 79—-prangen—-the resplendence [of the angel′s glory, to which we aspire].
+But the principal image we are left with is created by the most extended of melismas from bar 79—-prangen—-the resplendence [of the angel′s glory} to which we aspire.